ameershalabi/amshal_misc_pkg/README.md

 ## TO DO LIST:
 1. A generic multiplier (ongoing, 22/02/2021)
-2. A generic edge detection circuit (On the list!)
 3. A generic Logic-Gate Binary Tree generator (On the list!)